 Through her involvement in a variety of non-profit organizations, Ferrier advocates for health care, long-term care, and senior housing providers.
 She served as a member of the board of directors of the Beacon Institute, a statewide organization specializing in education for the senior housing and long-term care industries.
-She also services on LifeSpan Network, Inc.’s (LifeSpan) Legislative and Public Policy Committee as well as being a member of the Health Facilities Association of Maryland (HFAM).
+She also serves on LifeSpan Network, Inc.’s (LifeSpan) Legislative and Public Policy Committee as well as being a member of the Health Facilities Association of Maryland (HFAM).
 She was chair of the board of a statewide health care provider, Planned Parenthood of Maryland.
 She is also a former board member of the Maryland Assisted Living Association, chair of the health law section of State Law Resources, a national organization, and a member of the Board of Trustees of the Center for Healthy Maryland (a part of Med-Chi).
 She is a member of the American Health Lawyers Association and the Health Law Section of the American Bar Association.

 Ferrier has written numerous articles on a wide range of family law topics.
 She is also a frequent lecturer on many family law topics to fellow attorneys, accountants, financial advisors and planners, lenders, psychologists, clinical social workers, and other advisors, including the Maryland Association of Certified Public Accountants, the Financial Planning Association of Maryland, the Maryland Psychological Association, and Maryland Society of Clinical Social Workers.